tidymodels/parsnip/man/rmd/svm_linear_LiblineaR.md

 The underlying model implementation does not allow for case weights.

+## Sparse Data

+This model can utilize sparse data during model fitting and prediction.
+Both sparse matrices such as dgCMatrix from the `Matrix` package and sparse tibbles from the `sparsevctrs` package are supported.
+See [sparse_data] for more information.

 ## Examples

 The "Fitting and Predicting with parsnip" article contains [examples](https://parsnip.tidymodels.org/articles/articles/Examples.html#svm-linear-LiblineaR) for `svm_linear()` with the `"LiblineaR"` engine.